-the Collective Investment Schemes Sourcebook made by

-Scheme Sourcebook" or "COLL" the FCA pursuant to Section 247 of the Act as amended, restated, re-enacted or replaced from time to time.
+the Collective Investment Schemes Sourcebook made by the FCA pursuant to Section 247 of the Act as amended, restated, re-enacted or replaced from time to time.

 "FCA" the Financial Services Authority in respect of matter prior to 1 April 2013 and, in respect of matters after that date, the Financial Conduct Authority or any successor entity from time to time.